-The EIT is a unique European innovation initiative whose educational mission is to raise a new generation of entrepreneurs and innovators in Europe with an entrepreneurial mind-set.
+The EIT is a unique European innovation body with an educational mission to educate a new generation of entrepreneurs and innovators in Europe with an entrepreneurial mindset.

 Programmes, modules and courses that have the EIT Label build on five groups of quality criteria:

 - The EIT Overarching Learning Outcomes (EIT OLOs)

 - Mobility, the European dimension and openness to the world

 The EIT Innovation Communities and their partners have developed their own educational programmes to address the need for excellent entrepreneurial education with a strong focus on innovation skills, keeping in mind that it is necessary to educate students to have knowledge of how to solve real-life problems.
 In these programmes, specialist knowledge is combined with skills that foster innovation and entrepreneurship through education and training.
 The programmes are based on partnerships between different higher education institutions, companies, research centres and public bodies who collaborate closely to offer a unique learning experience.

 The EIT Label is awarded for a limited duration and can be renewed for educational programmes at the master and doctoral levels, with the requirement that students achieve a set of EIT OLOs in addition to the learning outcomes of their educational programmes.
 The EIT OLOs may be incorporated in relevant educational programmes in different ways, provided that the outcomes they lead to are comparable in terms of both quality and workload (at least 30 ETCS credits).

 EIT Label Certificate